Wood County is named for George Tyler Wood, who was the second governor of Texas from 1847 to 1849.

 Contractor: Rice Construction Company

 Description: The building faces east and is a three story red-brown colored and concrete brick structure.
-The building is located on landscaped grounds in the center of the city.
+The building is located on landscaped grounds in the center of Quitman.
 The east front has a large portico with rectangular openings on the first story.
 Four white colored columns rise from the second story to the top of the third story with pediment above.
 A white colored cornice runs below the flat roof line.
+The courtroom is located on the south side of the second story.
 An addition was built on the west side in 1949.
 The architect was Charles T Freelove.

 See: The contractor, William M Rice of Amarillo, also constructed courthouses as W M Rice Construction Company in Bailey County, Briscoe County, Cochran County, Freestone County, Limestone County, Lipscomb County, Oldham County and Parmer County and designed the courthouse in Lynn County..